The History of Architecture: Eras and Styles | Page 3

 Architectural Expressionism: A Revolution in Early 20th Century Architecture

-Historical Background and the Emergence of the Style The early 20th century was marked by radical transformations in European artistic culture.
-Various creative movements of that time shared a common trend – a departure from the traditional realism that had dominated previous eras
+Historical Background and Formation of the Style The early 20th century marked radical transformations in Europe’s artistic culture.
+Various creative movements of the time were united by a common trend—departure from the traditional realism characteristic of previous eras

 - 2024-01-08